-In \cite{buschek2015improving}, Buschek, De Luca, and Alt proposed a experiment investigating mobile keystroke biometrics.
-They compared touch-based features in consideration with three distinct hand postures and tried to evaluate touch-specific features for user authentication.
-They used two types of typing features. \begin{enumerate} \item Temporal features: hole time, flight time, up-up times, down-down times etc. \item Spatial touch-specific features: exact touch locations, offsets, touch jumps, drag, touch area sizes, ellipses axes, touch pressure etc. \end{enumerate} They used two types of models - 1) anomaly detectors, 2) classification methods.
-For this study, data was collected in two sessions with a one week gap between sessions.
-There were two independent variables - hand posture and password.
-The dependent variables were keystroke timestamps and touch locations.
-Three common postures were analyzed in portrait orientation: 1) THUMB - touching the device with the right thumb while holding it in the right hand, 2) TWO-THUMBS - touching the device with both thumbs while holding it in both hands, 3) INDEX FINGER - touching the device with the right index finger while holding it in the left hand.
-The users were instructed to enter six passwords.
-The passwords were of two different lengths: 1) 6 characters - \emph{monkey}, \emph{Igur39}, \emph{12hsVi}; 2) 8 characters - \emph{password}, \emph{Bedufo20}, \emph{s5mqde3A}.
-The passwords were of three styles: 1) Dictionary word - \emph{monkey}, \emph{password}; 2) Pronounceable - \emph{Igur39}, \emph{Bedufo20}; 3) Random - \emph{12hsVi}, \emph{s5mqde3A}.
-A total of 28 users participated in the data collection and the average age of the users was 25.
+Buschek, De Luca, and Alt \cite{buschek2015improving} conducted an experiment investigating mobile keystroke biometrics.
+They compared touch-based features in consideration of three distinct hand postures and evaluated touch-specific features for user authentication.
+They used two types of typing features: \begin{enumerate} \item Temporal features: hold time, flight time, up-up times, down-down times, etc. \item Spatial touch-specific features: exact touch locations, offsets, touch jumps, drag, touch area sizes, ellipse axes, touch pressure, etc. \end{enumerate} They used two types of models: 1) anomaly detectors, and 2) classification methods.
+For this study, data were collected in two sessions with a one-week gap between sessions.
+A total 28 users participated in the data collection, and the average age of the users was 25.